jamescoupe/AttnGAN/README.md

 2. Download the [birds](http://www.vision.caltech.edu/visipedia/CUB-200-2011.html) image data.
 Extract them to `data/birds/`
 3. Download [coco](http://cocodataset.org/#download) dataset and extract the images to `data/coco/`

+You can download the bird data using the script `download-bird-dataset.sh`.
+You will need `gdown` for that, make sure you run `pip install -r requirements.txt` before running it.

 **Training**